nav-dev-2000/docsbot-dev-testing/src/pages/docs/integrations/zapier.md

 ## Zapier Templates

-We will soon be publishing a library of ready-to-use templates designed to kickstart your DocsBot + Zapier Zap creation.
+We also have a full [library of ready-to-use templates](https://zapier.com/apps/docsbot-ai/integrations) designed to kickstart your DocsBot + Zapier Zap creation.